Public Administration, Grounded in Practice

-I’m a professor of public administration at Cal State Fullerton, where I teach, write, and build partnerships at the intersection of environmental policy, public management, and institutional change.
-My work focuses on how we govern under pressure—when politics polarize, resources dwindle, and the old rulebooks no longer apply.
+I'm a professor of public administration at Cal State Fullerton.
+I teach, write, and build partnerships at the intersection of environmental policy, public management, and institutional change, with a focus on how agencies respond when the ground shifts under them.

 Research

-I study how institutions adapt—or fail to—in the face of climate disruption, fossil fuel dependency, and emerging technologies.
-Current projects examine oil and gas oversight, equity in state climate investments, the rise of real-time policing tech, and the uneasy fit between blockchain systems and democratic accountability.
-I also co-lead applied research with students, local agencies, and fellow travelers in public service.
+I study how institutions adapt to climate disruption, fossil fuel dependence, and emerging technologies.
+Current projects look at oil and gas oversight, equity in state climate investments, real-time policing tech, and how blockchain fits (or doesn't) with democratic accountability.
+My work appears in journals such as Environmental Policy and Governance, Policy Studies Journal, and Administrative Theory & Practice.

 Teaching & Public Service

-I teach courses in public administration, policy process, and collaborative governance—to undergraduates and graduates, many of whom are working professionals preparing for public leadership.
-My teaching is rigorous but grounded, always aiming to connect theory with the real challenges people face in cities, counties, and community organizations.
+I teach courses in public administration, policy process, and collaborative governance for undergraduates and graduates, many of whom are working professionals preparing for public leadership.
+I try to keep the work rigorous and practical, tied to the challenges people face in cities, counties, and community organizations.

-I was born in the South, raised by good people, and now make a life in California.
-I still find time to hike, fish, argue about democracy, and read The Bitter Southerner .
-Public service isn’t abstract to me—it’s personal, political, and deeply human work.
+I grew up in the South and now live in California.
+I still find time to hike, fish, think about democracy, and read The Bitter Southerner .
+Public service isn't abstract to me—it's personal, political, and deeply human work.

 Current Work